 Schools can refer students who have had 10 or more unexcused absences or 15 or more absences (excused, unexcused, or disciplinary) when they have not responded to the school’s documented efforts to intervene.
 Historically, B2S has been most effective with families who are impacted by poverty; have one or more family members with a chronic disease or illness; and have unmet mental and behavioral health needs.
 B2S appears to be least effective for students who are referred for tardiness and does not currently accept referrals for chronic tardiness.
-B2S is currently accepting referrals from the following school districts: Jackson Public Schools, Northwest, East Jackson, Springport and Vandercook.
+B2S is currently accepting referrals from all school districts in Jackson County.
 We are not accepting cases when the family has an open Child Protective Services case.

 To assist, the B2S program provides families with support services that include: a comprehensive Family Needs Assessment, the development of an Attendance Intervention Plan, the monitoring of family progress towards intervention goals, linking referred families to existing community resources and programs, in-home parenting education, case management, advocacy to ensure families have access to needed supports and services and the monitoring of student school attendance.
 B2S is a voluntary program that requires at least one parent/guardian to participate.
 B2S staff will make three attempts to engage the family and provide intervention services.